jorgehortelano/yowsup-command-server/README.md

 ```
 python setup.py install
 ```

-Modify the file layer.py inside commandserver folder to add an allowed client.
-Modify the line:
+## Config
+Create a configuration file where the whatsapp credentials are, as in other examples of yowsup.
+Something like:

+	cc=39
+	phone=39111111111
+	password=c5NWTzOrsgCRQr77Yhwafdj+Tgg=
-	allowed_users = ['34666888999@s.whatsapp.net']
+	allowed_users = ['39111222333@s.whatsapp.net']

-And add your user id.
-If you have no idea of wich user you have, execute the demo application and check the error message at the console when you send a whatsapp to the server.
+Note: the new line allowed_users.
+This arrays define which phone numbers can send commands to the server.

 ## Execution